aebersold/yocto/README.md

 # yocto CMS

-yocto CMS is a minimal flat file CMS.
+yocto is a minimal flat file CMS.
 All content is stored in a single text file using JSON.
 There is nothing more to it.
 It comes with a password protected admin interface.
 There is no page tree, no users, no file uploads.

-### Name
 I needed something wich means "really small".
 Yocto is the smallest offical SI prefix, hence the name.

-### How to use yocto
+## How to use yocto

 Check out index.php, it should be self-explanatory.